google/CodeCity/docs/setup.md

 setting up regular snapshotting of that disk will give you a separate backup of the whole system in case of disaster.

-Snapshots are [not free], [are cheap].
+Snapshots are [not free], but [are cheap].
 A few dollars a month buys a lot of peace of mind!

 [not free]: https://cloud.google.com/compute/disks-image-pricing#persistentdisk